gonngit/spring_chat/README.md

-# chat app by flutter and spring boot
+# chat server by spring boot